 Finder to the Node: NBN Co rakes in the cash while speeds are boosted

-NBN Co reveals its cash position, NBN ISPs jostle for speed and Telstra gives speed boosts away in our round-up of the week's NBN news.
+NBN Co reveals its cash position, NBN internet providers jostle for speed and Telstra gives speed boosts away in our round-up of the week's NBN news.

 NBN Co hits $2 billion in revenue